 The main use for Ducklett is to take down Cottonee, but it can also be used against Abomasnow, Chikorita, Swinub, and many others.
 Just be careful when going up against the likes of Galarain Stunfisk, Wigglytuff, and Skarmory, who will have no trouble taking Ducklett out.

-This means you’ll have two weeks to master this new Go Battle League cup and work your way to the top!
+This means you’ll have just one week to master this Go Battle League cup and work your way to the top!
 It will certainly be interesting to see which Pokemon reign supreme by the end.

-You can check out the current and upcoming schedule for the Go Battle League Season 9 right here.
+You can check out the current and upcoming schedule for the Go Battle League Interlude Season here.